schibsted/spid-tech-docs/resources/articles/sdks/android.md

 ## Getting started
-To get started with the SDK, you'll need to request access to Schibsted account before you can start using it.
+To get started with the SDK, you'll need to
-This process is documented [here](https://techdocs.spid.no/selfservice/access/).
+[request access to Schibsted account](https://techdocs.spid.no/selfservice/access/) before you can start using it.

 Once you have access and have created your client so that you have your client ID and secret, you should head over to read [the documentation](https://schibsted.github.io/account-sdk-android/).